FOR IMMEDIATE RELEASE

 ###

 Defenders of Wildlife is dedicated to the protection of all native animals and plants in their natural communities.
 With more than 1.2 million members and activists, Defenders of Wildlife is a leading advocate for innovative solutions to safeguard our wildlife heritage for generations to come.
 For more information, visit www.defenders.org.
-For the latest news from Defenders, follow us at @DefendersNews
+For the latest news from Defenders, follow us at @DefendersNews.

-Defenders of Wildlife is celebrating 75 years of protecting all native animals and plants in their natural communities.
-With a nationwide network of nearly 2.2 million members and activists, Defenders of Wildlife is a leading advocate for innovative solutions to safeguard our wildlife heritage for generations to come.
-For more information, visit defenders.org/newsroom and follow us on Twitter @Defenders.
+For over 75 years, Defenders of Wildlife has remained dedicated to protecting all native animals and plants in their natural communities.
+With a nationwide network of nearly 2.1 million members and activists, Defenders of Wildlife is a leading advocate for innovative solutions to safeguard our wildlife for generations to come.
+To learn more, please visit https://defenders.org/newsroom or follow us on X @Defenders.